PatrickKyei/PatrickKyei.github.io/_posts/Public/2025-10-11-build-or-be-assigned-to-build-for-someone-else.md

 5 habits to design a beautiful life:

 1. Build your mind.
 2. Build your body.
-3. Build your network
+3. Build your network.
 4. Build your business.
 5. Build your relationships.

 Adopting these 5 habits puts you on the path to having and living a life of fulfillment.